Education supervision orders – advice to parents

 Parents and children may wish to seek legal advice if an ESO is proposed.

-If the Education Welfare Service is considering an application for an ESO the situation has become very serious.
+If the Inclusion Service is considering an application for an ESO the situation has become very serious.
 Should regular school attendance not be achieved by the granting of an ESO, the matter may then be referred to social care for them to make an assessment of the home situation.

 How might an ESO help?